umbraco/UmbracoDocs/13/umbraco-cms/tutorials/creating-a-property-editor/part-4.md

----
-needsV9Update: 'true'
----

 # Adding server-side data to a property editor

 ## Overview

-In this tutorial, we will add a server-side API controller, which will query a custom table in the Umbraco database, and then return the data to an angular controller + view.
+In this tutorial, we will add a server-side API controller, which will query a custom table in the Umbraco database.
+It will then return the data to an angular controller + view.

 The result will be a person-list, populated from a custom table.
 When clicked it will store the ID of the selected person.